Overview

 Included in the purchase of this course, you’ll receive:

-• Learning materials/hand-outs distributed in class (for classroom-based delivery)
+• Learning materials/hand-outs distributed in class (in-person delivery).

 Technology